-University Closed: CANADA DAY -- no classes scheduled
+• University Closed: CANADA DAY -- no classes scheduled.

-- Summer Registration for those who have been accepted for First and Both term courses but who have not registered in advance. - · Fees are due and payable at time of registration. - First Day of Classes for First and Both term Summer courses.
+• Summer Registration for those who have been accepted for First and Both term courses but who have not registered in advance.

+First Day of Classes in First and Both term Summer courses.

 Last Date for Summer Registration and Course Changes (additions) in First and Both term courses.